What Makes This Approach Unique?

 Hakomi

-Hakomi Therapy is a system of body-centered psychotherapy which is based on the principles of mindfulness, nonviolence, and the unity of mind and body.
+Hakomi is a system of body-centered psychotherapy which is based on the principles of mindfulness, nonviolence, and the unity of mind and body.
 It was developed by Ron Kurtz and others at the Hakomi Institute in Boulder, Colorado.

 Hakomi asks you to become ever more subtly aware of your experience and turn toward your experience with compassion and acceptance.
 It offers insight into universal patterns of reactivity and healing.